Naturhistoriska/NRM-DNA-lab/doc/dds/README.md

         $ find /projects/BIO-projects/piname -type d -exec chmod o+rx {} \;
         $ chmod -R -w /projects/BIO-projects/piname

+10. If you downloaded data for a PI in your own folder, *the PI* then needs to transfer the the data to his/her own folder!
+First make sure others have read access to the folder and files, then run a rsync locally followed by a md5-sum check.
+For example (`myuser` is your user name, `PIuser` is the PI, `DEPT` is the department):

+        myuser$ chmod -R o+r /projects/BIO-projects/myuser/folder-for-other-PI

+        PIuser$ cd /projects/DEPT-projects/PIuser
+        PIuser$ screen -S transfer
+        PIuser$ rsync -n -rvhP /projects/BIO-projects/myuser/folder-for-other-PI .
+        PIuser$ # Press Ctrl+A followed by Ctrl+D
+        # When finished, log back in
+        PIuser$ screen -R transfer
+        PIuser$ check_md5sums.sh
+        # When finished, exit screen and logout
+        PIuser$ exit
+        PIuser$ exit

 ### Using the dds client

 **Note** You need to supply your registered user, password, and one-time-code